Venafi/vcert/.github/ISSUE_TEMPLATE/request_a_feature.md

 ---

 <!--
-  If you are a current Venafi customer please submit your suggestion using our Ideas Portal at https://ideas.venafi.com rather than here.
-The Venafi Ideas Portal is actively managed by Venafi Product Managers and new ideas are generally reviewed on a weekly basis.
+  If you are a current Venafi customer and know that your suggestion will require updates to Trust Protection Platform and/or Venafi Cloud, please submit your suggestion using our Ideas Portal at https://ideas.venafi.com rather than here.
+If you are not a customer or don't know the scope of your suggestion, continue with this submission.
 -->

 **BUSINESS PROBLEM**